Business Broker FAQ

 • Work under a written engagement that defines your role, scope, and fee.

-• Stay in advisory language (“here’s how we could position this for buyers”) not legal promises (“this is guaranteed tax outcome”).
+• Stay in advisory language ("here is how we could position this for buyers") not legal promises ("this is a guaranteed tax outcome").

-• Loop in qualified legal/accounting help when the deal touches regulated territory.
+• Loop in qualified legal and accounting help when the deal touches regulated territory.

 You do not need car-dealer energy.
 You need calm authority.
 The job is not "persuade anyone to buy anything".
 The job is: